 The good fortune of his ancestors in their inheritances, marriages, and friendships is very remarkable.
-To one of them, Japhet, fell the inheritance of "all the regions of Europe"; Japhet's grandson Penuel was "a most intimate friend of Nimrod, the mighty hunter and builder of Babel"; while his great-grandson Tycheros was chosen by "Orpah, the daughter of Sabatius Saga, Prince of the Armenians, to be her husband, because of his gallantry and good success in the wars."
-1 οὐροχάρτος, that is [to] say, fortunate and well-beloved.
-After which time, his posterity ever since hath acknowledged him the father of all that carry the name of Urquhart.1 He had for his arms, three banners, three ships, and three ladies, in a field d'or, with a picture of a young lady above the waste, holding in her right hand a brandished sword, and a branch of myrtle in the left, for crest; and for supporters, two Javanites, after the souldier-habit of Achaia, with this motto in the scroll of his coatarmour, $\tau a \hat{v} \tau a \tau \hat{a} \tau \rho l a \hat{a} \xi \iota o \theta \hat{\epsilon} a \tau a$; that is, These three are worthy to behold.
-Upon his wife Narfesia, who was soveraign of the Amazons, he begot Cratynter."
-2
+To one of them, Japhet, fell the inheritance of "all the regions of Europe"; Japhet's grandson Penuel was "a most intimate friend of Nimrod, the mighty hunter and builder of Babel"; while his great-grandson Tycheros was chosen by "Orpah, the daughter of Sabatius Saga, Prince of the Armenians, to be her husband, because of his gallantry and good success in the wars."1

+The name Urquhart came into use at the comparatively late period of B.C.
+2139, when the family had been in existence for over eighteen hundred years.
+It was first borne by Esormon.
+"He," we are told, "was soveraign Prince of Achaia.
+For his fortune in the wars, and affability in conversation, his subjects and familiars surnamed him The late Charles Darwin carried back the pedigree of man a prodigious length, though he lowered its quality.
+There can be little doubt that our author would have disdained to accept what used to be called "the lower animals" as, in any sense, ancestors of mankind, or, at any rate, of the dignified family of Urguhart, oùpo $\chi \dot{a}\rho\tau\sigma\sigma$, that is [to] say, fortunate and wellbeloved.
+After which time, his posterity ever since hath acknowledged him the father of all that carry the name of Urquhart.1 He had for his arms, three banners, three ships, and three ladies, in a field d'or, with a picture of a young lady above the waste, holding in her right hand a brandished sword, and a branch of myrtle in the left, for crest; and for supporters, two Javanites, after the souldier-habit of Achaia, with this motto in the scroll of his coatarmour, $\tau a \partial \tau a \tau \rho i a \dot{a} \xi \iota o \theta \dot{\epsilon} a \tau a$; that is, These three are worthy to behold.
+Upon his wife Narfesia, who was soveraign of the Amazons, he begot Cratynter."2